Dr. Jenner's House: Museum

-In 1985 the Chantry was purchased by the Edward Jenner Museum, dedicated to the work of the doctor and wider immunology; the Japanese businessman Ryoichi Sasakawa donated a significant sum to enable the acquisition.
+Edward Jenner's study, furnished with his belongings as in 1823 Temple of Vaccinia In 1985 the Chantry was purchased by the Edward Jenner Museum, dedicated to the work of the doctor and wider immunology; the Japanese businessman Ryoichi Sasakawa donated a significant sum to enable the acquisition.
 Restoration work was gradually carried out over the following years, allowing more of the building to be opened to the public.
+The rustic hut, the "Temple of Vaccinia", was used by Jenner to continue providing vaccinations free of charge to the poor of the district and is considered by many to be the birthplace of public health.

 The chantry building holds grade II* listed status, as does the rustic "Temple of Vaccinia" in the garden.